-- 1. "In-school suspension" means the temporary removal of the student from their regular school program and placement in an alternative program within their school, under the supervision of District school board personnel, for a period not to exceed 10 school days (F.S. s.
-1003.01(5)(b)). - A student assigned to in-school suspension will be included in the school's daily attendance count.
-The appropriate code for in-school suspension will be recorded by the attendance clerk to override the classroom teacher's reported attendance. - 2."Out-of-school suspension" means the temporary removal of a student from all classes of instruction on public school grounds and all other school-sponsored activities, except as authorized by the principal or the principal's designee, for a period not to exceed 10 school days and remanding of the student to the custody of the student's parent with specific homework assignments for the student to complete (F.S. s.
-1003.01(5)(a)). - A student assigned to out-of-school suspension will not be included as present in the school's daily attendance count.
+"In-school suspension" means the temporary removal of the student from their regular school program and placement in an alternative program within their school, under the supervision of District school board personnel, for a period not to exceed 10 school days (F.S. s.
+1003.01(5)(b)).

+A student assigned to in-school suspension will be included in the school's daily attendance count.
+The appropriate code for in-school suspension will be recorded by the attendance clerk to override the classroom teacher's reported attendance.

+2. "Out-of-school suspension" means the temporary removal of a student from all classes of instruction on public school grounds and all other school-sponsored activities, except as authorized by the principal or the principal's designee, for a period not to exceed 10 school days and remanding of the student to the custody of the student's parent with specific homework assignments for the student to complete (F.S. s.
+1003.01(5)(a)).

+A student assigned to out-of-school suspension will not be included as present in the school's daily attendance count.
 The student will be recorded as suspended, which will count as an absence due to suspension.
 This absence type is not counted as unexcused.
-The distinction between an absence due to suspension and an unexcused absence alleviates the double penalty problem associated with noncompliance with regular attendance as required by law (e.g., driving privileges and Learnfare). - 3.
-"Alternative to External Suspension" means an alternative to external suspension program (AES) offered to students who have been externally suspended may be offered an opportunity to participate in an alternative to suspension program.
-If they do not attend, the assigned days, the absences will be considered suspensions.
-For a student with a disability (SWD) if FAPE (Free and Appropriate Public Education) is provided and the student does not attend, the student will be marked absent based on this attendance policy.
-The SWD will be permitted to make up work whether they attend the alternative to suspension program or not.
+The distinction between an absence due to suspension and an unexcused absence alleviates the double penalty problem associated with noncompliance with regular attendance as required by law (e.g., driving privileges and Learnfare).

+3. "Alternative to External Suspension" means an alternative to external suspension program (AES) offered to students who have been externally suspended.
+If they do not attend the assigned days, the absences will be considered suspensions.
+For a student with a disability (SWD), if FAPE (Free and Appropriate Public Education) is provided and the student does not attend, the student will be marked absent based on this attendance policy.